 For Sunday dinner or the holidays, it's so tasty you'll want to eat it year-round!

-- Transfer half of the cooked onions and fennel, and all of the drippings and liquid, to a blender and blend for about 30 seconds.
-With the motor running, drizzle in the olive oil and blend until the sauce is smooth and thick.
+- Meanwhile, Transfer half of the cooked onions and fennel, and all of the drippings and liquid, to a blender and blend for about 30 seconds.
+With the motor running, drizzle in a couple tablespoons of olive oil and blend until the sauce is smooth and thick.
 If it seems a bit thick, simply add warm water, about 1/4 cup at a time, until it is thin enough to pour.
 Season the sauce to taste with salt and pepper.

 - Arrange the remaining onions and fennel in a pile on a warmed platter.
 Carve the pork roast off the bone.
-Slice the meat into 1/2-inch-thick slices and arrange them over the onions.
-Pour a few tablespoons of the sauce over the meat, and serve immediately.
+Slice the meat into 1/2-inch-thick slices and arrange them over the roasted vegetables.
+Pour some of the sauce over the meat.
 Garnish with some fennel fronds.
 Pass the rest of the sauce in a gravy boat.

 Similar categories: Ingredients Pork Courses & Meals Dinner Pork Holidays & Occasions Christmas Christmas Main Dishes Cuisine Italian